MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 # Importing SAS Data

-The *rxImport* function can also be used to read data from SAS files having a .sas7bdat or .sd7 extension.
-You do not need to have SAS installed on your computer.
+The **rxImport** function can also be used to read data from SAS files having a .sas7bdat or .sd7 extension.
+You do not need to have SAS installed on your computer; simple file access is used to read in the data.

-The RevoScaleR SampleData directory contains a SAS version of the claims data as claims.sas7bdat.
+The samole directory contains a SAS version of the claims data as claims.sas7bdat.
 We can read it into .xdf format most simply as follows:

 	#  Importing SAS Data